Summer 2018 Religious Exploration

-Our Nursery is open every Sunday through the summer for infants through preschoolers (age 4).
-This is a broader age-range than through the regular RE program year.
+The nursery is open from 10:15 to 12:15 every Sunday morning through the summer, for infants through children 5 years old.
+This is a broader age-range than the regular RE program year.
 Our Nursery class opens at 10:15 AM or you can bring your children here after the “Story For All Ages” is told in the service (usually around 10:45 am).
+Children of all ages are also welcome in the service at all times.
+There is a quiet room in the loft of the Sanctuary for those families who want privacy.

 The 2017-18 Religious Exploration Year Runs from September 17, 2017 – June 20, 2018